hash-gaming/slackproval/README.md

 - `DEFAULT_ADMIN_EMAIL` (required) Email of the default admin, when they register they will automatically be given the admin role
 - `ADMIN_USERNAME` Username to get to the user sign up page (default `admin`)
 - `ADMIN_PASSWORD` (required) Password to get to the user sign up page
+- `REQUIRE_REASON` Whether or not your requesting users need to provide a reason for joining (default: true)

 ## How to use
 ### First time launching